urschrei/pyzotero/doc/index.rst

 Retrieving Items
 ====================

+**Note:** In contrast to the v1 API, a great deal of additional metadata is now returned.
+In most cases, simply accessing items by referring to their ``item['data']`` key will suffice.

 The following methods will retrieve either user or group items, depending on the value (``user`` or ``group``) used to create the ``Zotero`` instance: